alyanser/bencode-parser/README.md

 or
 bencode::result_type result = bencode::parse_content(content);

-bencode::print(result);
+bencode::dump_content(result);
 </pre>

 <b>Usage</b>
 <pre>
-std::any_cast the following types to extract the result from bencode::result_type
+std::any_cast to the following types to extract the result from bencode::result_type

 std::string for labels
 std::int64_t for integers